Cosmo-Tech/azure-sample-webapp/doc/datasetManager.md

 >
 > The webapp users **must have at least the role `user` in the Organization** resource to be able to create datasets

+Several parts of this view can be customized via configuration to fit your project needs:

+- the indicators and categories displayed in the "**_overview_**" can be configured from the workspace description
+- you can declare run templates to run your own custom ETL scripts and create datasets from external sources (e.g. Azure Storage, ADT, user file upload); the run templates must be added in your simulator image, and their parameters can be configured in the solution description
+- similarly, you can also declare run templates to create subdatasets of existing an existing dataset (e.g. by applying filters that end-users can configure)

-## Dataset manager configuration
+## Overview configuration

-The configuration of the dataset manager must be defined in the **workspace description**.
+In the dataset manager view, the main panel displays an overview of the currently selected dataset.
+By default, its content will be empty, you have to define what to show inside in the **workspace description**.
 This description is usually defined in a file (e.g. _Workspace.yaml_) and this file is used to create a workspace (or patch an existing one) with the Cosmo Tech API (via Swagger or restish for example).